-Labs: Lab exercises using the R software will be carried out approximately once per week in place of a formal lecture.
+Labs: Lab exercises using the R software will be carried out approximately once per week.
 These lab exercises will be submitted via Carmen quizzes and will, altogether, account for 20% of the overall grade.

 Exams: There will be two in-class midterms exams and a final exam.
 Statistical tables and formula sheets will be provided as needed.
 Please note the dates of all exams as given in the syllabus (below).